scikit-hep/vector/README.md

 ## Installation

-To install, use `pip install vector` or your favorite way to instal in an environment.
+To install, first use `pip install -r requirements.txt` to install the requirements.
+Then use `pip install vector` or your favorite way to instal in an environment.

 ## Overview